v2kk/labs-mapreduce/wordcount/README.md

 ### Submit job on cluster

-Login in to dev cluster using provided user and password
+Login into dev cluster using provided user and password

 ```
 ssh member1@118.68.170.134